 Good for: Overcoming decision paralysis

-5. Use A Colour Palette Tool
+5. Use A Tool To Choose A Colour Scheme

 Do you wish someone would just…tell you the right answer?
 Short of employing an interior designer, here’s an option for those that love to know it will work.